Ami Wazlawik

 Ami Wazlawik (born 1985/1986) is an American politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 38B in the northeastern Twin Cities metropolitan area.

 Early life, education, and career

 Wazlawik graduated from White Bear Lake Area High School.
 She attended St. Olaf College, studying psychology, and the University of Minnesota, graduating with a Bachelor of Arts in psychology and a master's degree in public policy from the Humphrey School of Public Affairs.

 Minnesota House of Representatives

-Wazlawik was elected to the Minnesota House of Representatives in 2018 and reelected in 2020.
+Wazlawik was elected to the Minnesota House of Representatives in 2018 and narrowly reelected in 2020.
 She chose not to run for reelection in 2022.

 Personal life

 Wazlawik lives in White Bear Township, Minnesota.